BartekKrzepkowski/Embeddings_Comparison/README.md

-# Embeddings_Comparison
+# Embeddings Comparison
 This repo contains review of several phrase embeddings takes, publicly known in NLP community, evaluated on Rotten Tomatoes dataset.

-# In notebooks you can find:
+# In the notebooks you can find:
 Up to three architecure:
 - RNN
 - CNN